filecoin-project/lotus-docs/content/en/tutorials/lotus/retrieve-data.md

 ---

 {{< alert icon="callout">}}
-**We are not using the Lotus-binary here because the Lotus legacy markets is EOL, and will at some later point be removed**.
+**We are not using the Lotus-binary here because the Lotus/Lotus-Miner legacy markets code has been removed**.
 {{< /alert >}}

 ## Lassie